 Granada has the Alhambra, Malaga has its Alcazaba, a fortress of the Muslim era.
 After visiting the fort, take a coffee or mint tea a bit further down in the Plaza de la Merced.
 Sit back and enjoy the sunshine on the terraces during the day or come back here and have a drink at night.
 Also visit the popular Garden of the Conception in the north entrance of the city.
 This is one of the most beautiful gardens of Spain, famous for its archeological collection.

 There are many museums to visit in Malaga, we recommend to read our guide to know where are them.

 In Puerto Banus, Marbella you find the glamorous life of the jet-set, shiny yachts and exclusive restaurants.
 This is the favorite holiday spot for the holidays of celebrities.
 Marbella has a close relationship with the royal family of Saudi Arabia, which has a palace and a mosque in the “Golden Mile“.

 Filled with small bars and cafes, the quality of life in Malaga is very high.
 Enjoy the summer breeze while taking a coffee in one of the beach bars.

 The Mediterranean climate is pleasant and brings the sun to Malaga much of the year.
 The combination of sea and mountains ensures mild winters and hot dry summers.
-It is advisable to wear sunglasses and good quality sunscreen with a high SPF when visiting one of the most authentic cities in Andalucia; But Andalucia is large,
+It is advisable to wear sunglasses and good quality sunscreen with a high SPF when visiting one of the most authentic cities in Andalucia.

 Find all towns and cities in this tourist map of Costa del Sol: